pruvisto/debirdify/README.md

   - `DEBIRDIFY_CALLBACK_URL`: the callback URL to be used by the Twitter auth
   - `DEBIRDIFY_DEBUG` (0 or 1): whether Django should run in debug mode (absolutely switch this off for production use)

+In Apache, you can, for example, set them using `SetVar` in your webserver configuration.
+For Nginx, you can, for example, set them by using uWSGI, adding the environment variables in an uWSGI init file.

+### Running

+Set up a webserver and WSGI, pointing to `debirdify.wsgi`.

 ### Caveats